MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 Microsoft encourages you to try to map as many data fields as possible.
 However, keep the following points in mind if some fields can't be mapped:

-- You can always do the data uploads again at a later stage to improve the information that the system has access to.
+- You can repeat data uploads as needed to improve the information that the system has access to.
-- To successfully do analysis and generate a report, you must have at least **one month's worth of transaction data**.
+- To successfully generate a report for analysis purposes, you must have at least **one month** of transaction data.

 ### Connect, disconnect, and reconnect to Fraud Protection